intershop/helm-charts/charts/iom/docs/ExampleDemo.rst

 When all pods are *Running* and *Ready*, the installation process is finished.
 You should check the first terminal window, where the installation process was running.

 Now the web GUI of the new IOM installation can be accessed.
-In fact, there are two Web GUIs, one for IOM and one for Mailhog.
-According to the configuration, all requests dedicated to *localhost* will be forwarded to the IOM application server, any other requests are meant for an integrated SMTP server (*Mailhog*).
+In fact, there are two Web GUIs, one for IOM and one for MailHog.
+According to the configuration, all requests dedicated to *localhost* will be forwarded to the IOM application server, any other requests are meant for an integrated SMTP server (*MailHog*).
 Open the URL https://localhost/omt in a web browser on your Mac.
 After accepting the self-signed certificate (the configuration did not include a valid certificate), you will see the login page of IOM.
 Login as *admin/!InterShop00!* to proceed.

 Any other request that is not dedicated to localhost will be forwarded to *Mailhog*.
 To access the web-GUI of *Mailhog*, open the URL https://127.0.0.1/ in your web browser.
 Once again you have to accept the self-signed certificate and after that, you will see the *Mailhog* GUI.

 Upgrade IOM
 ===========

 From a Helm perspective, the rollout of any change in values or charts is an upgrade process.
-The process is identical, no matter if only a simple value is changed or new Docker images of a new IOM release are rolled out.
-The example shown here will demonstrate how to change the log-level of the *Quartz* subsystem, running in the WildFly application server.
+The process is the same regardless of whether you are changing a simple value or deploying new Docker images of a new IOM version.
+The example shown here demonstrates how to change the log level of the *Quartz* subsystem running in the WildFly application server.

-Before the start, keep the `restrictions on upgrade <ToolsAndConcepts.rst#restrictions-on-upgrade>`_ in mind.
-A change of a log-level is an uncritical change that can be applied without downtime.
-But we have decided to use a single IOM application server only (see Requirement #8).
+Before you begin, keep the `restrictions on upgrade <ToolsAndConcepts.rst#restrictions-on-upgrade>`_ in mind.
+Changing a log level is an uncritical change that can be applied without downtime.
+However, we have decided to use a single IOM application server only (see Requirement #8).
 When using a single IOM application server only, an upgrade process with downtime is inevitable.
-Hence, we do not have to think about the setting of parameter *downtime*.
+Therefore, we do not need to consider setting the *downtime* parameter.

 1. Modify ``values.yaml`` by adding the following lines to the file: